Jasonxu0109/PlantPhoneDB/README.md

 ## News - PlantPhoneDB
+Developing a Rshiny app for analyzing and visualizing in single cell RNA-seq data 2022-02-25

 A full documentation for PlantPhoneDB is available at https://plantphonedb.readthedocs.io/en/latest/index.html.
 2022-02-15

 Add help document for functions, such as `LRscore`, `LR_pathway`, etc. 2022-02-13 (Version 1.0.0)